Road Closures Near 801 Broadway Parking Garage

 Phone: (443) 923-4442

 Dr. Vaurio is a clinical neuropsychologist in the Department of Neuropsychology, as well as at the Center for Autism and Related Disorders (CARD).
-She is also appointed as an instructor at the Johns Hopkins University School of Medicine in the Department of Psychiatry and Behavioral Sciences.
+She is also appointed as an assistant professor at the Johns Hopkins University School of Medicine in the Department of Psychiatry and Behavioral Sciences.

 Dr. Vaurio graduated from Wellesley College in 1995 with a bachelor's degree in psychobiology.
 She earned her doctoral degree in clinical psychology, with a concentration in neuropsychology, from the University of Texas at Austin in 2004.
 Dr. Vaurio completed her internship at the Minneapolis VA Medical Center, then went on to complete a two-year post-doctoral fellowship in pediatric neuropsychology at the University of Minnesota Medical School, Division of Pediatric Clinical Neuroscience.
 In 2006, she joined the staff of Kennedy Krieger Institute, where she now serves as a pediatric neuropsychologist in the Department of Neuropsychology, as well as at the Center for Autism and Related Disorders (CARD).
 In her role as instructor, she works as a clinical mentor with externs, interns and post-doctoral fellows.